adeliafebriani/Tijarah-Blockchain-Notes/Chapter 3/Cryptographic Hash Function.md

    * Each block has a unique hash- created from the block's data (including the previous block's hash)
    * Any alteration in the block data changes its hash, affecting the entire chain
    * Ensuring data integrity
-3. Mining and Proof of Work
+2. Mining and Proof of Work
    * Cryptographic hashes are central to mining in Proof of Work-based blockchains like Bitcoin.
-Miners must find a hash that is below a certain target, which requires computational work, thereby securing the network through energy and computational commitment.
+   * Miners must find a hash that is below a certain target, which requires computational work, thereby securing the network through energy and computational commitment.

-### Collision and Pre-image Resistance
-1. Collision Resistance: A good cryptographic hash function makes finding two different inputs that produce the same output nearly impossible.
-This property is crucial for data integrity.
-2. Pre-image Resistance: It is computationally unfeasible to reverse-engineer the original input from its hash output.
-This property is important for securing data and making it tamper-evident.

 > [!NOTE]
-> Cryptographic hash functions are vital in ensuring the security and integrity of data in various digital applications, notably in blockchain technology.
-Their ability to provide a secure, one-way, and collision-resistant method of encoding information is fundamental in maintaining the trustworthiness and reliability of blockchain networks.
-Understanding these technical aspects is essential for appreciating how cryptographic hash functions underpin the security of modern digital transactions and data management systems.
+> * Cryptographic hash functions are vital in ensuring the security and integrity of data in various digital applications.
+> * Their ability to provide a secure, one-way, and collision-resistant method of encoding information is fundamental.
+> * Appreciating how cryptographic hash functions underpin the security of modern digital transactions and data management systems.